Tom Lawlor: New Japan Pro-Wrestling (2020–present)

 On the July 12, 2020 episode of Lion's Break Collision, Lawlor made his New Japan Pro-Wrestling debut, defeating Rocky Romero.
 Lawlor immediately aligned himself with J. R. Kratos and Taylor Rust, forming the NJPW version of Team Filthy.
-The group later added The West Coast Wrecking Crew (Jorel Nelson and Royce Isaacs) and Danny Limelight.
+The group later added the West Coast Wrecking Crew (Jorel Nelson and Royce Isaacs) and Danny Limelight.
 After a loss against Jeff Cobb, Lawlor kicked Rust out of Team Filthy, replacing him with Chris Dickinson.
 However, Dickinson later aligned himself with Brody King at the ROH 19th Anniversary Show, causing tension amongst Team Filthy.
 Dickinson refused to commit to Team Filthy's violent actions on the following weeks episodes of NJPW Strong, further straining the groups relationship with Dickinson.
 In April 2021, Lawlor competed in the New Japan Cup USA tournament to crown the first ever NJPW Strong Openweight Champion.
 He defeated the DKC in a qualifying match, Ren Narita in the first round, Hikuleo in the semi-finals, and Brody King in the finals to win the New Japan Cup USA and become the first ever NJPW Strong Openweight Champion.
 Team Filthy and Dickinson's relationship finally ended when Dickinson challenged Lawlor for the title as his first challenger, causing Lawlor and Team Filthy to attack Dickinson, removing him from the faction.

 In May 2021, Lawlor defeated Dickinson to retain his Strong Openweight Championship at Collision.
 Lawlor retained against Karl Fredericks at Ignition.
 Lawlor continued to retain the title against challengers such as Satoshi Kojima, Lio Rush and Ren Narita.
 At Detonation, Lawlor defeated Fred Rosser.
-He made further title defences against Taylor Rust and Clark Connors before losing the title Rosser at Collision, in a match where if Rosser lost he'd have to leave NJPW Strong, ending Lawlor's reign at 397 days.
+He made further title defences against Taylor Rust and Clark Connors before losing the title to Rosser at Collision, in a match where if Rosser lost he'd have to leave NJPW Strong, ending Lawlor's reign at 397 days.

 At Dominion 6.12 in Osaka-jo Hall, Lawlor was announced to be a participant in the G1 Climax 32 tournament as a part of the A Block, making his tournament debut and his NJPW debut in Japan.
 Lawlor ended his campaign with 6 points, failing to advance to the semi-finals.